-The French-speaking population of Alberta is growing strong.
-According to the Statistics Canada census of June 2016, French is the mother tongue of 88,140 people in Alberta.
+According to the 2016 census, 88,140 people in Alberta reported French as their mother tongue.
 It is also estimated that over 268,600 Albertans can speak French.

-Five municipalities are officially bilingual: Beaumont, Legal, Falher, Plamondon and Grande Prairie.
+Five Alberta municipalities are officially bilingual: Beaumont, Legal, Falher, Plamondon and Grande Prairie.

-March was declared Mois de la Francophonie (Francophonie Month) on March 1, 2018
+On March 1, 2018, March was declared Mois de la Francophonie (Francophonie Month) in Alberta.

-French was the first European language spoken in the territories that became Alberta in 1905.
+French was the first European language spoken on the land that would become Alberta in 1905.

-The extended family of the ACFA includes 13 regional ACFAs and a local circle, as well as 13 community-school liaison officers who help maintain the vitality of the Francophone community throughout the province.
+The Association canadienne-française de l’Alberta (ACFA) has a network of 13 regional chapters and a local circle, as well as 13 school and community workers who help maintain the vitality of the Francophone community throughout the province.

-Since 1926, the ACFA has been the spokesbody for the Albertan Francophone community, fully committed to supporting its overall development.
-The ACFA’s responsibilities include consultation with Francophone organizations across the province and community development planning.
-Finally, in collaboration with the province’s other Francophone organizations, the ACFA promotes pride and French cultural expression throughout Alberta and presents a positive image of Albertan Francophonie to the Albertan population at large.
+Since 1926, the ACFA has represented Alberta’s Francophone population, fully committed to supporting its overall development.
+The ACFA’s responsibilities include consulting with Francophone organizations across the province and planning community development.
+In collaboration with the province’s other Francophone organizations, the ACFA promotes French culture and pride throughout Alberta and projects a positive image of Alberta’s Francophonie to the province’s communities.